 HERITAGE HIGHLIGHTS: St Bartholomew's church has Saxon stonework

 Historians speculate that Whittingham is the place called Twyford in the writings of the Venerable Bede.
 The name Twyford means 'two fords', and there is a double ford at the west end of the village where the River Aln meets Callaly Burn.
 Bronze Age burial sites have been excavated in the parish, and a pair of Roman roads meet a short distance outside the village.

 The village grew up on both sides of the River Aln.
-Due to its proximity to the Scottish border the area was at constant threat of attack.
+Due to its proximity to the Scottish border, the area was under constant threat of attack.
 Several fortified towers, or peles, were erected to protect against attack.

 The most interesting historic building in the village is Whittingham Tower, a late 13th century fortified pele, now a Grade II listed building.
 Originally known as Lord's Tower, it was converted to an almshouse in 1845 by Lady Ravensworth and is now a private dwelling, and you can only catch a glimpse of the tower top over a high stone wall.

 Near Whittingham is Callaly Castle, a 17th-century fortress incorporating a 15th-century pele tower.
 Near the Castle are a 12th-century motte and an Iron Age hill fort.